Republicans to announce site of 2024 national convention

 Nashville's bid hit a roadblock after Mayor John Cooper and others expressed concerns about security, the economic trade-off of having to mostly shut down the bustling downtown except for convention activity as well as the implications of tying up city resources for the event.

-The Nashville common council on Tuesday rejected a draft agreement for hosting the convention, which seemed to end the city's chances.
+The Nashville common council on Tuesday rejected a draft agreement for hosting the convention, seemingly ending that city's chances.

 It was a different story in Milwaukee, where leaders in the Democratic stronghold joined together with Republican power brokers, including former RNC Chairman Reince Priebus, to make the pitch for hosting the convention.
 Priebus, a former White House chief of staff under former President Donald Trump and Wisconsin state GOP chairman, leads the local committee for the convention.